tuesy/altspacevr-project-hmdtracker-rails/README.md

 - Is the code well structured, easy to read and understand, and organized well?

-This project should take approximately 5-15 hours to complete, and should be completed within a week of forking this repo.
-To work on the project:
+This project should take approximately 5-15 hours to complete.

 - Fork and clone the repo.